forkineye/ESPixelStick/README.md

 Credits
 -------
-- The people at http://diychristmas.org and http://doityourselfchristmas.com for inspiration.
+- The great people at http://diychristmas.org and http://doityourselfchristmas.com for inspiration and support.
 - Bill Porter for initial Renard and SoftAP aupport.
 - Bill Porter and Grayson Lough for initial DMX support.
+- Rich Danby for helping polish the front-end.